shbhmgarg/my-website/README.md

 Updating Readme.md on master on gitHub before rebase

-## Repository Purpose
+## Purpose

-This file is just a readme file.
+Puropose is to provide examples on how to use Git and Github together.